belgianGeek/BadassBoard/README.md

 - <u>The most efficient way</u> : you can use the most recent version of _[Youtube-dl](https://github.com/ytdl-org/youtube-dl/)_.
 It is way faster and will provide you audio files with some metadata.

-**Windows users please put the Youtube-dl executable into the project's directory** **Linux users please put Youtube-dl into the /usr/bin folder**
+**Windows users please put the Youtube-dl executable into the project's directory** **Linux users please put Youtube-dl (or a symbolic link to it) into the /usr/bin folder**

 ## Weather forecast

 _BadassBoard_ can provide you weather forecast thanks to the _OpenWeatherMap_ API.
-In order to use this feature, you'll need an _OpenWeatherMap_ token.
+This feature require a token.
 As there is already one provided, you can use it as it is.
 But, if you want, you can use your own.
 More info [here](https://openweathermap.org/api).

 ## Audio streaming